david-boles/SlicePow/README.md

 # SlicePow
 A simple Java based URL shortener.
+See <a href="http://www.slice.pw/local/slice.html">here</a>.